periish/kiss-dbus/README.md

 # kiss-dbus
-dbus and friends for KISS linux
+DBus and software that depends on it for KISS Linux.

+# Currently in this repository

+dbus